The goal of our courses is to reduce the time necessary to learn Kotlin and the uncertainty of unstructured learning.

 Our courses are designed to give you the security of organized learning with an experienced instructor and to make the best possible usage of your time.

 The courses can be delivered at different levels of completeness:

-- Kotlin best practices: this course is intended to introduce the best practices and the idiomatic ways of doing things in Kotlin.
+- Kotlin Best Practices: in addition to explaining the basics of Kotlin programming, in this course we explain the best practices and the idiomatic ways of doing things in Kotlin.